wistia/wistia-open-docs/_posts/customizing-your-video.md

 ### Custom HTML Call to Action

-You can build custom HTML Call to Action that take on-page or inline styles.
+You can build custom HTML Calls to Action that take on-page or inline styles.
 Where possible, use on-page styles (i.e. including them in a `<style>` tag in the head of your page), because they *may* be stripped out during the customization process.

 ### Annotation Link

-An annotation link is a great option for notifying your viewers without interrupting the video.
+An annotation link is a great option to notify your viewers without interrupting the video.
 The annotation link, when added, will appear in the upper right corner of the video frame.
 It can be as long or as short as you'd like.
-You can adjust the time by updating the time stamp, or dragging the droplet.
+You can adjust the time by updating the time stamp, or dragging the waypoint.
 To make your annotation link longer or shorter adjust the ripple by clicking and dragging.

 ### Turnstile Email Gate